 During the English Civil War, the castle was occupied by Royalist forces, then in the years 1643-1645 it changed hands twice.
 Eventually, it was captured by the armies of Parliament in 1647, after a three-month siege.
 To prevent its re-use, the castle was destroyed on Oliver Cromwell’s order.

 The massive keep, about 20 meters in diameter, was accessible only on the drawbridge, over its northern side, facing the courtyard of the main part of the castle.
 However, it did not have a portcullis, which was not common in Anglo-Norman donjons.
 The steps led to an outer, vaulted gallery in the thickness of the wall, equipped with three arrowslits (as well as small vents) and surrounding a central room with a diameter of 6 meters.
 Its light was provided only indirectly by the three mentioned arrowslits, located on the extension of the transverse passages.
 The walls of the keep were 7 meters thick in the ground floor, up to 5 meters thick above.
 At the very bottom there was a well, above which there was a hole in the ceiling, allowing water to be supplied to the upper floors.
-Vertical drains in the walls with outlets to the moat were used to clear the latrines from the upper floors.
+Vertical channels in the walls with chutes to the moat were used to clear latrines from the upper floors.
 There were five rooms on the first floor, accessible from the central room of the tower, one of which was a chapel.
 Above the preserved first floor, there must have been at least a second floor, connected to the others by a wide spiral staircase.
 When the castle passed into the hands of Edward, Prince of Wales in 1301, a new wooden structure was added to the top of the keep.